AndersDeath/diary2/000-current.md

 # 06 Februar - Dienstag - Berlin - 504 Tag der Einwanderung

 I was in the office.
 It wasn't so hard.
+I talked to real people and it was really nice.